brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-5. Finally, Python programmers on a few rare occasions do actually mean “The Singleton Pattern” when they call an object a “singleton”: an object returned by its class every time the class is called.
+5. Finally, Python programmers on a few rare occasions do actually mean “The Singleton Pattern” when they call an object a “singleton”: the lone object returned by its class every time the class is called.

 The Python 2 Standard Library included no examples of the Singleton Pattern.